public

 Ideally, you want to maintain your overall entity ticks to be less than 30% (Assuming a reasonable amount of player activity is present and not just an empty server)

-Spark is a great tool to find the source of lags and to compare the result of optimizations.
+spark is a great tool to find the source of lags and to compare the result of optimizations.

 Be Aware of the Impacts of your AlterationπŸ”—